On maximal function of discrete rough truncated Hilbert transforms: Introduction and Statement of the Results.

 The operators $H_M$ can be viewed as a discrete analog of rough singular integral operators, see eg. \cite{C1}.
 They have appeared in the $\ell^{1,\infty}$ invertibility problem for discrete singular integral operators considered by the authors in \cite{PZ1}, \cite{PZ2}.
 In particular, it has been proved in \cite{PZ2} that $H_M$ is of weak type (1,1), uniformly with $M$.

 In the current paper we consider the following maximal variant of $H_M$

 It is by now classical, that operators $H_M$ and $H_M^*$ are bounded on $\ell^p$, $p>1$.
 However, their behavior on $\ell^1$ still seems to be an open question.
-In this direction we prove the following partial result. \begin{theorem} The maximal Hilbert operators $H_M^*f$ defined by \eqref{main_object} are of weak type (1,1), uniformly in $M$. \end{theorem}
+In this direction we prove the following partial result. \begin{theorem} The maximal Hilbert operators $H_M^*f$ defined by \eqref{main_object} are of weak type (1,1), uniformly in $M$. \end{theorem} \begin{corollary} The global maximal Hilbert transform: